CPA Exam Applicants

 • A candidate may retake the same section of the examination as many times during a one-year period as determined by the examination vendors but shall not retake a failed test section until the candidate has been notified of the score of the most recent attempt of that failed section;

-• credit awarded by the Board for passage of a section of the examination shall be valid for an 18-month* period from the date the passing scores are released by the examination vendors;
+• credit awarded by the Board for passage of a section of the examination shall be valid for a 30-month period from the date the passing scores are released by the examination vendors;

-• The 18-month period begins on the date the first passing score is released to the candidate and concludes with the sit date of the final passed examination section, regardless of when the score is released by the examination vendors for the final passed section.
-A candidate, after earning credit for the initial passed section, must complete the remaining test sections of the examination by the last day of the 18-month period.
-If all four sections of the examination are not passed within the 18-month period, credit for any test section passed outside of the 18-month period shall expire; and
+• The 30-month period begins on the date the first passing score is released to the candidate and concludes with the sit date of the final passed examination section, regardless of when the score is released by the examination vendors for the final passed section.
+A candidate, after earning credit for the initial passed section, must complete the remaining test sections of the examination by the last day of the 30-month period.
+If all four sections of the examination are not passed within the 30-month period, credit for any test section passed outside of the 30-month period shall expire; and

 • Notwithstanding Subparagraphs (c)(1), (c)(4), and (c)(5) of this Rule, the period of time in which to pass all test sections of the examination may be extended by the Board upon a showing that the credit was lost by reason of circumstances beyond the testing candidate’s control.